Racopokemon/ImageSort/README.md

 * Mid-clicking any check or category sets the filter to it or unsets it
 * Launcher: Context menu to open dir in explorer.
 PLS
 * is there now maybe antialais for image viewer? argh
-* CAN WE PLEASE also see the objective manufacturer etc if it is known???
+* CAN WE PLEASE also see the lens manufacturer etc if it is known???
 I have reached the level where I want to know this at other ppls photos.